RFK Jr. is investigating infant formula. Here’s what’s at stake

 “We’re going to make American infant formula the gold standard for the world,” Kennedy said in an Instagram post about the initiative.

 The update on formula is long past due, said Dr. Thomas Brenna, a professor of pediatrics, chemistry and human nutrition at the Dell Medical School at the University of Texas at Austin.
-Brenna is a member of the new FDA review panel on infant formula that is meeting in Washington on Wednesday.
-The group has met once online, and this will be the first in-person meeting.
+Brenna is a member of the new FDA review panel on infant formula that met in Washington on Wednesday.
+The group has met once online, and this was the first in-person meeting.

 The FDA’s last comprehensive review, released in 1998, “called for a reevaluation of the fatty acids in infant formula within five years because of all the studies that were going on in the 1990s; I was one of the people doing them,” Brenna said.
 “And so here we are in 2025, and much needs to be discussed.”